DaroHacka/LoomFinder/README.md

 * a:author          The author of the book or text.
 * s:subject         The subject of the book or text.
 * d:date            The date or date range of the book or text.
+* prose             :loomfinder prose -> randomly select an author from a saved list when running with the prose parameter.

 **Combining parameters:**